-265.5 Headwalls/Edge Beams
+33.5 Headwalls/Edge Beams

 Headwalls are normally used on all culverts.
 In deep fills a headwall helps retain the embankment.
-In shallow fills the headwall may retain the roadway and provide the anchorage area for the railing system.
+In shallow fills the headwall may retain the subbase and/or highway pavement and provide the anchorage area for the railing system.

-Headwalls should be cast-in-place and attached to precast culvert end segments in accordance with Standard Plans, Index 400-291.
+Headwalls should be cast-in-place and attached to precast culvert end segments in accordance with Design Standards, Index 291.
 Headwalls one foot or less in height with no railing attachment for single barrel precast culverts may be precast.
 If a curb must be placed on a culvert without a sidewalk, the headwall must be cast-in-place to allow for the tie-in of the curb's anchor bar, unless the curb is also cast at the precast facility.